hybernia1/8bitgame/README.md

 # 8bitgame

 A minimal HTML5 demo for a top-down 8-bit style game.
-The prototype now runs on Phaser 3 locally from `vendor/phaser.min.js` so you can drop the folder on any static server and move the character around the enclosed level to test camera follow, collision, and basic feel before adding enemies or objectives.
+The prototype now runs on Phaser 3 with a local loader that prefers `vendor/phaser.min.js` and falls back to a CDN if the bundled file cannot be read.
+Drop the folder on any static server and move the character around the enclosed level to test camera follow, collision, and basic feel before adding enemies or objectives.

 ## Structure
 - `index.html` – shell that loads the canvas, HUD, and interaction overlay.